Contemporary Collection of Attainable Rental Homes

 If there's a particular section that interests you, find and click it in the navigation bar below to get there faster.

-1693 Fort is located on the western border of the Jubilee Large Urban Village and near the Stadacona Large Urban Village, in an urban residential area.
+1693 Fort is located both on the western border of the Jubilee Large Urban Village and near the Stadacona Large Urban Village, in an urban residential area.

 The South Jubilee area includes a diverse mix of commercial and residential uses.
-Located in close proximity to a variety of restaurants, shops, job centres and health services, the proposed development will provide a 15 minute city lifestyle for future residents.
+Located in close proximity to a variety of restaurants, shops, job centres and health services, the proposed development will provide a 15 minute city lifestyle for all future residents.
 Nearby Jubilee Village offers a wide range of retail, commercial businesses and health services.